 The other major advantage of being a day pupil at a school which is 50% boarding is that the opportunity to arrive early enough for breakfast or stay late to enjoy supper and prep time is always there.
 The extensive facilities on campus which are open to boarders are also available for day students.

 Rossall has welcomed boarders since the school was founded in 1844.
 Today, it is a friendly, supportive home from home for students from across the country and the world.

 Our beautifully appointed boarding houses are at the heart of an extended family.
 This is made up of students, as well as knowledgeable, caring houseparents and tutors – attuned to the needs of the young people in their care.

 Boarders join day pupils and staff to eat in the Dining Hall, where there is delicious and nutritious food to suit every taste.

 Our youngest boarders (boys and girls aged 7 to 13) live in Anchor House.
-There are seven Houses for senior boarders: three for girls (Rose, Wren and Dolphin) and four for boys (Maltese Cross, Mitre Fleur de Lys, Spread Eagle and Pelican).
+There are eight Houses for senior boarders: three for girls (Rose, Wren and Dolphin) and five for boys (Dragon, Maltese Cross, Mitre Fleur de Lys, Spread Eagle and Pelican).

 All Houses have triple, double and single bedrooms, a common room, and a large games room.
 There’s also a kitchen for snacks and weekend baking, and a library with computer workstations and internet access.